MiguelFerrer99/iOSCleanArchitecture/README.md

 ![CleanArchitecture](https://user-images.githubusercontent.com/56566735/202541752-2d7d0acc-118d-4a9e-b2cc-60020dcae4b5.jpeg)

-Basically we have to be clear about one concept and that is Dependency we have to isolate the dependencies of our code between layers to isolate and create only one direction of dependencies that goes from the outermost layer to the innermost layer.
+Basically we have to be clear about one concept and that is Dependency we have to isolate the dependencies of our code between layers to isolate and create only one direction of dependencies that goes from the outermost layer to the innermost layer

 ## Project structure

 Just as the description of the layer system must specify and describe what each of these does, we must translate to our project the same behavior.
-To do this we will create a series of folders that will contain the logic of each of these layers.
+To do this we will create a series of folders that will contain the logic of each of these layers

 ### Main folders

 This would be the distribution of folders that will contain our project:

 ```
+├── DI
-├── Core
+├── Services
 ├── Data
-├── DI
 ├── Domain
 └── Presentation
 ```